MarcelineVQ/twow-raid-visuals/README.md

 - **insert** – Create a new row with all columns initialised to zero.
 Set values from the `values` mapping.
 You can include `key` and `key_column` to assign a primary key unless it is supplied in `values`.
 - **copy** – Duplicate an existing row identified by `key`/`key_column`, then apply the `updates` mapping.
-If you omit the primary key from `updates`, it is inherited from the original, so you should normally include a new `Id`.
+If you omit the primary key from `updates`, it is inherited from the original, so you should normally include a new `ID`.

 Field identifiers may be either numeric strings (zero‑based column numbers) or names defined in the schema.
 Values may be integers, strings or floats; floats are converted to their 32‑bit representations on write.